 - Choose your preferred program, in our case, psychology or the variant of it you are looking for (like clinical, counselling, or organisational, etc.).

-- Upload all the required documents and pay the application fees.
+- Upload all the required documents, pay the application fees, and then submit the application form.

 Keep these Documents Ready